pharo-contributions/OSSubprocess/README.md

 ## History
 You can see the whole changelog of the project [Changelog](CHANGELOG.md) for details about the release history.

+## Future work
+Besides the [issues](https://github.com/marianopeck/OSSubprocess/issues), the following are also desired features:

+* Instead of using asynchronous I/O operations with FFI blocking callouts, sse synchronous I/O operations but with threaded FFI callouts.
+This will only be possible once Pharo VM and FFI supports threaded callouts.
+* Experiment with a VM plugin with a single `forkAndExec` kind of primitive (based on OSProcess one) and avoid using `posix_spawn()` family of functions.
+* Experiment with a Windows support by calling via FFI to `CreateProcess()`.
+Note there is a VM plugin called [ProcessorWrapper](http://leves.web.elte.hu/ProcessWrapper/) that wraps such a function.
+So we can base our work from it.
+* Implement a pipeline at Pharo level.
+That is, to be able to create multiple instances of `OSSUnixSubprocess` which we will be piped each other.
+We can base our work in OSProcess `ProxyPipeline`.
+* Add this project to Pharo CI or Travis

 ## Authors